kernelkit/infix/doc/container.md

     admin@example:/config/interface/docker0/> set container-network type bridge

 > **Note:** when doing the same operation over NETCONF there is no
-> inference, so all the "magic" settings needs to be defined.
+> inference, so all the "magic" settings need to be defined.
 This
 > makes the CLI very useful for first setup and then extracting the
 > resulting XML from the shell using the `cfg -X` command.